-Your First Day of High School - Tuesday, September 7th at 10:15am!
+Your First Day of High School - Tuesday, September 6th at 12:30pm in the Large Gym!
 We hope your first day of high school is exciting, positive and enjoyable!
-The Grade 8s will have an orientation on Sept 7th in their period 1 class and will be welcomed by student leaders, administrators and counsellors.
+The Grade 8s will start in the large gym and will have an orientation on Sept 6th in their period 1 class and will be welcomed by student leaders, administrators and counsellors.

 After the welcome orientation, you will be led by leadership students and teachers.
 We will share important information about your timetable, lockers and go for a school tour led by our Leadership students and participate in fun filled activities before being dismissed.
-The first day is shorter and you should be done for the day by 12:30pm.
+The first day is shorter and you should be done for the day by 3:00pm.